 (You know that laundry is just going to sit in a basket for a week or so before it gets put away anyway.
 Why sweat one or two or five more days?)

-Now that you understand that you have to let things go and that all things are not going to get done every day (they’re just not, sorry), you can set up homeschool cleaning schedule.
+Now that you understand that you have to let things go and that all things are not going to get done every day (they’re just not, sorry), you can set up schedule for homeschooling, cleaning, and work.

 Make homeschooling chores part of your homeschooling schedule each day — even if you’re homeschooling kindergarten.
 (Working on life skills is an important part of homeschooling!)